Jefimenko Made Easy: Electromagnetic Fields through Retardation: The Fields of an Arbitrarily Moving Point Charge

 For this special case, a straightforward approach to obtaining $\mathbf{E}$ and $\mathbf{B}$ used by Jefimenko is to find the field expressions up to low-order approximations of Eqs. (\ref{eqn:retardedE}) and (\ref{eqn:retardedB}), then let the size of the body shrink infinitesimally while keeping the total charge constant.

-The results are the same as those obtained in other textbooks with the Lienard-Wiechert potential method, so are the results of such a charge moving in a constant velocity, which is also identical to those obtained from special relativity.
+The results are the same as those obtained in other textbooks with the Li\'{e}nard-Wiechert potential method, so are the results of such a charge moving in a constant velocity, which is also identical to those obtained from special relativity.